-Today in prayer, give thanks to the Lord for all that He has allowed in your life.
+Giving thanks to the Lord for all that He has allowed to enter and to leave my life.

 "A life in thankfulness releases the glory of God." - Bengt Sundberg

 "I will sacrifice a thank offering to you and call on the name of the LORD." - Psalm 116:17